 Electricity is all around us.
 Electrical wires run throughout the walls of our homes and businesses.
-High voltage overhead power lines trace the path of our most frequently traveled roadways.
+High-voltage overhead power lines trace the path of our most frequently traveled roadways.
 Many of our schools and recreational areas are situated within yards of electrical substations.

 Electricity is dangerous and can lead to serious personal injury or even wrongful death.
-Unfortunately, the danger of electricity is often hidden from plain site.
+Unfortunately, the danger of electricity is often hidden from plain sight.
 The Louisiana Supreme Court explained the hidden danger of overhead power lines: